Ryan Day (snooker player): 2020/2021 season

 Day secured his third ranking title by beating Mark Selby in the final of the Shoot Out.
 In April 2021, he failed to qualify for the World Snooker Championship after losing 5–10 to Ricky Walden in the final qualifying round.

 Personal life

 Day married his stepmother's sister, Lynsey, in the summer of 2008.
 The couple have two daughters, Francesca, born in 2006 and Lauren, in 2010.
-His younger brother Rhys has played football for Manchester City and the Welsh under-21 side.
+His younger brother Rhys played football for Mansfield Town amongst others and played in Wales' under-21 side.